twilio-labs/paste/internal-docs/engineering/testing.md

 To help us ensure the basics are covered with regards to accessibility we run each component through an accessibility checker called [axe-core](https://github.com/dequelabs/axe-core) via a playwright plugin called [playwright-axe](https://www.npmjs.com/package/axe-playwright).
 Playwright Axe is automatically run against each story we write in Storybook, via [Storybook Test Runner](https://storybook.js.org/addons/@storybook/test-runner).

+If this test fails on CI, you can debug the issues by checking the output of the Accessibility Addon (Keyboard shortcut D) after running `yarn start:storybook`.
+Alternatively, you can use `yarn start:test:storybook` to run the exact step CI runs.

-This does not guarantee accessibility of our components.
+Note: This does not guarantee accessibility of our components.
 This merely ensures we cover the basics.

 **There is no substitute for manual testing with regards to accessibility.**